Tochukz/ASP-dot-NET-Core-in-Action/commands.md

 __Create a new ASP.NET Core MVC project__
 * Generate the scaffolding
 `$ dotnet new mvc -o  MyApp`
 * Restore dependency `dotnet restore`.
-Froom .NET CLI 2.0, this is done automatically for you.
+From .NET CLI 2.0, this is done automatically for you.
 * Build or compile the application
 `$ dotnet build`
 * Run the application